isomerpages/govtech-gobusiness-main/pages/ipgrow/covenant-chambers.md

 Covenant Chambers LLC is a pioneering Singapore law firm that has leveraged digital automation to provide a unique combination of technology-driven legal advisory and strategic solutions for clients across a broad range of sectors (including marginalised groups).

-Our firm’s tech and intellectual property practice handles a wide array of contentious and non-contentious work.
+Our firm's tech and intellectual property practice handles a wide array of contentious and non-contentious work.
 We advise on many multi-disciplinary aspects of technology and media, data privacy and protection, Fintech, virtual assets, financial regulations, and IP registration and licensing.

 Our firm has been recognised in The Legal 500 2022 for its Technology, Media and Telecommunications (TMT) practice, led by Director Ronald JJ Wong, as one of the best up-and-coming firms in Singapore for our TMT expertise.